LenSin3/plotly_challenge/README.md

 # plotly_challenge

+Please click on the [link](https://lensin3.github.io/plotly_challenge/) to see the project deployed in GitHub pages

 This project involves building an interactive dashboard using **javaScript**, **d3** and **plotly** to visualize the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

 ![Bacteria by filterforge.com](Images/bacteria.jpg)